quist00/carpentries.org/_posts/2023/04/2023-04-04-workbench-beta-phase-complete.md

 Because we are now out of Beta, but not yet deployed to all of our lessons, The Workbench will be in a feature freeze until May.
-This means that if you request new features in The Workbench, you will have to wait until May to see the implementations.
+This means that if you request new features in The Workbench, you will have to wait until May at the earliest to see the implementations.

 ## Thank You